Chicago Mexico Tourist and Expat Injury Lawyer

 When tourists travel into or U.S. citizens settle in Mexico, the potential legal remedies differ.
 The procedure is different and the amount recovered is typically less in the Mexican legal system.

-However, you may have a remedy in the U.S. justice system if the negligent party has U.S. contacts or is a U.S. corporation.
+However, in the case of an injury or death in Mexico, you may have a remedy in the U.S. justice system if the negligent party has U.S. contacts or is a corporation based in the U.S.

 MEXICAN LAW IN TEXAS COURTS: For an estimated 12 million U.S. citizens traveling to Mexico, if one in 10,000 suffers a tort, approximately 1,200 claims may be made in the United States.